Mar 4, 2022, 3:31:58 PM CST Jan 19, 2025, 4:56:32 PM CST

 • Potential interaction with medications, including medications for immune disorders

 Also, since melatonin is a hormone, more studies are needed to determine how its use might impact the onset of puberty.
-In Dr. Caraballo's practice, reported side effects of melatonin are rare.
+In Dr. Caraballo's experience, reported side effects of melatonin are rare.

 Is it possible to overdose on melatonin?